 There is a continuous discussion around best practices, differences, and use cases among construction and renovation lenders regarding General Liability Insurance and Builder’s Risk Insurance policies.
 These two insurance products are not interchangeable and serve entirely different purposes.
-In this blog, we will explore the key differences between general liability insurance and builder’s risk insurance and lenders will understand how to mitigate risk on all their construction loans.
+In this blog, we will explore the key differences between general liability insurance and builder’s risk insurance and how lenders can use them as tools to mitigate construction lending risk.

 The Key Differences Between General Liability and Builder’s Risk Insurance